saimgulay/TouchDesigner-WekinatorControlCHOP/README.md

 5. Start Wekinator and enable “OSC Control of GUI”.
 6. Use toggle/pulse parameters to control and monitor in real time.

-> For more information on parameters, see below.
+> For more information on parameters, see [Wiki](https://github.com/saimgulay/TouchDesigner-WekinatorControlCHOP/wiki/Wekinator-Control-CHOP) page of this repository.

 ## File Structure

 - `script1_callbacks`: Core implementation (single file, fully self-contained)
 - No external assets, modules, or operator dependencies

-For more details, see [Wiki](https://github.com/saimgulay/TouchDesigner-WekinatorControlCHOP/wiki/Wekinator-Control-CHOP) page of this repository.
 ## Status

 This controller is **stable** and used in professional HCI/XR prototyping.